 Even if you take them out of the cage every day for some playtime, it doesn’t make up for the limited habitat space.
 No animal or person would be content with the equivalent of living in a closet 24/7, even if they get a few minutes of fresh air every now and then.
 So, yes, cage size does matter.
 Indeed, it matters very, very much.

-- Three guinea pigs: 10.5 square feet is the minimum size but aim for 13 square feet to make your cavies happy.
-30″ x 62″ is a good size for three guinea pigs.
+- Three guinea pigs: 10.5 square feet is the minimum size but aim for at least 13 square feet to make your cavies happy.
+The cage should have at least 30″ x 62″ or more floor space for three guinea pigs.

 - Four guinea pigs: 13 square feet minimum, but again, more is better.
-For four guinea pigs, 30″ x 76″ is a good size.
+A size of at least 16 square feet is preferred for four guinea pigs, which equates to 30″ x 76″.

 Before deciding on what is the best guinea pig cage for your friends, consider the following factors.